Tylerz3936/M18-social-network-api/README.md

 5. Delete User
 - URL: DELETE /api/users/:userId
 - Description: Delete a user from the database by their unique ID.
+6. Add a friend to a user's friend list
+- URL: POST /api/users/:userId/friends/:friendId
+- Description: Add a friend to a user's friend list by their unique user ID and friend ID.
+7. Remove a friend from a user's friend list
+- URL: DELETE /api/users/:userId/friends/:friendId
+- Description: Remove a friend from a user's friend list by their unique user ID and friend ID.
 ## Thought Endpoints
 1. Get all thoughts
 - URL: GET /api/thoughts